Red Dean: Red Dean emerges

-Although Pink Hawk was ultimately successful in building a cut-down version of Red Hawk, the original requirement remained unfilled.
-In early 1951 the RAE and Air Ministry felt that the emerging technology of infrared seeking had progressed enough to once again take up the development of a true all-aspect weapon.
+Although Pink Hawk was ultimately successful in building a cut-down version of Red Hawk, the original all-aspect requirement remained unfilled.
+In early 1951 the RAE and Air Ministry felt that the technology had progressed enough to once again take up the development of Red Hawk.
 This was released as the joint Naval/Air Staff Target 1056 which had the double duty of both a fighter weapon as well as a bomber self-defence weapon.

 On 18 June 1951, Group Captain Scragg concluded that Red Hawk would not be available for some time, and suggested that it be re-directed as a pure fighter weapon.
-This led to Operational Requirement 1105, which was given the name "Red Dean".This was intended for use by two-seat fighters, notably the F.153 Thin-Wing Javelin which was then under development, but also the De Havilland Sea Vixen and Supermarine Swift.
+This led to Operational Requirement 1105, which was given the name "Red Dean".
+This was intended for use by two-seat fighters, notably the Gloster Javelin and De Havilland Sea Vixen, but also the single-seat Supermarine Swift.
 Although not mentioned specifically, illustrations from this era show the missile mounted on the Gloster Meteor as well.

 The OR called for a missile that could be carried in pairs by any aircraft of 10000 lb and up, without seriously affecting its performance.
-The primary targets were bombers and fighter bombers flying up to Mach 0.95 and maximum altitudes as high as 60,000 ft.
+Its primary targets would be bombers and fighter bombers flying up to Mach 0.95 and maximum altitudes as high as 60,000 ft.
 Fighters were suitable targets, if possible, but only if it did not delay the program.
 It had to be able to attack from any direction, using an active radar seeker so the fighter did not have to continue the approach after launch.
 It needed to have a probability of kill against a bomber of at least 50%.